Growing Up With a Disability

 I started skiing at the age of 5 as the result of my mother trying to find a sport that my whole family to take part in.
 I started skiing with the National Sports Center for the Disabled in Winter Park, Colorado.
 At the beginning we went up a couple of times each winter, then over time it became every weekend, and then holidays.
 When I was 8 years old my instructor told my mother that I didn’t need any more lessons but with the desire that I had to learn more and to go faster he sent me over to the competition program.
 I started training and started getting faster.
 I never thought that this was going to be my career, I was just having fun.
 I got to travel to Utah and Canada, and I made friends with members of the US Disabled Alpine Ski Team.
 When I was 15 I made the move up to the Winter Park area with my father to ski full time.

-A year later in 2000 I made the US team.
+A year later in 2001 I made the US team.
 I was still in high school so I learned quickly how to balance both skiing and school.
 In 2002 I was selected to the World Cup Team and the Paralympic Team.
 I won my first international medal in Querays, France (3rd in the Giant Slalom).
 I also won two silver medals at the 2002 Salt Lake City Winter Paralympic Games in the Giant Slalom and the Super-G. I continued to ski through college competing at the 2004 World Champions in Austria where I won the Downhill, Giant Slalom, and Slalom, and a silver in the Super-G. I finished the 2004 season off 2nd overall in the world, and overall champion in the Super-G. In 2006 I competed at the Paralympics in Torino, Italy.
-I finished 7th in the Downhill, 4th in the Super-G, 5th in the Giant Slalom, and Gold in the Slalom.
-I am currently getting ready for the 2010 Paralympic Games in Vancouver, Canada with a full World Cup series and World Championships to compete in this year.
+I finished 7th in the Downhill, 4thin the Super-G, 5th in the Giant Slalom, and Gold in the Slalom.
+Despite not getting onto the podium at the 2010 Winter Paralympics in Vancouver I am back at in preparation for the 2014 Paralympics in Sochi, Russia.
+In the 2013 winter season at the test event in Sochi I won a Bronze in the Downhill and a Silver in the Slalom, so my spirits are confident.

 Me with a Bike